bmorris3/pycheops/README.rst

 PYCHEOPS
 ========

-Python package for the analysis of light curves from the ESA CHEOPS mission <http://cheops.unibe.ch/>.
+Python package for the analysis of light curves from the `ESA CHEOPS mission <http://cheops.unibe.ch/>`_.

-Use *pip install pycheops* to install.
+Use `pip install pycheops` to install.

-See examples/Notebooks for examples.
+See `pycheops/examples/Notebooks <https://github.com/pmaxted/pycheops/tree/master/pycheops/examples/Notebooks>`_ for examples.

 Troubleshooting